Gabon: Wildlife

 Gabon has a large number of protected animal and plant species.
 The country's biodiversity is one of the most varied on the planet.

-Gabon is home of 604 species of birds, 98 species of amphibians, between 95 and 160 species of reptiles and 198 different species of mammals.
-In Gabon there are rare species, such as the Gabon pangolin and the grey-necked rockfowl, or endemics, such as the Gabon guenon.
+Gabon is home of 604 species of birds, 98 species of amphibians, between 95 and 160 species of reptiles, and 198 different species of mammals.
+Rare species include the giant pangolin and the grey-necked rockfowl.
 The country is one of the most varied and important fauna reserves in Africa: it is an important refuge for chimpanzees (whose number, in 2003, was estimated between 27,000 and 64,000) and gorillas (28,000-42,000 estimated in 1983).
 The "Gorilla and Chimpanzee Study Station" inside the Lopé National Park is dedicated to their study.

-It is also home to more than half the population of African forest elephants, mostly in Minkébé National Park.
+The nation is home to more than half the population of African forest elephants, many of them living in Minkébé National Park.
+From 2004 to 2014, the population in the park declined by 78-81%, a loss of more than 25,000 elephants, primarily due to poaching.
 Gabon's national symbol is the black panther.

-More than 10,000 species of plants and 400 species of trees form the flora of Gabon.
-Gabon's rainforest is considered the densest and most virgin in Africa.
-However, the country's enormous population growth is causing heavy deforestation that threatens this valuable ecosystem.
-Likewise, poaching endangers wildlife.
-Gabon's national flower is Delonix Regia.
+More than 6,000 species of plants and 400 species of trees form the flora of Gabon.
+Gabon is densely forested, with more than 85% of the country covered by forest, much of it largely undisturbed.
+The deforestation rate in Gabon is low, although some forests face localized pressures due to urbanization.